 Completion of five (5) consecutive years of proficient or better performance within a period not to exceed seven (7) years.
 Failure to do so will result in non-renewal.

+Evidence of effective teaching as indicated by Student Opinion Surveys, yearly classroom observations, and successful completion of yearly goals (e.g., in Forms 1 and 3) as documented in consecutive Supervisor Evaluations (Form 2)

-Ability to complete the responsibilities of the position as described in the published job description for faculty.
+Fulfillment of all responsibilities of the position as described in the published job description for faculty.

 Submission of a continuing contract application portfolio which shall include evidence of meeting the criteria for continuing contract listed in this Article.

-Recommendation of the Continuing Contract Committee, the Academic Dean/Supervising Administrator, the Provost, and the College President.
+Recommendation of the Continuing Contract Committee, the Academic Dean/Supervising Administrator, the Vice President Academic Affairs, and the College President.

 Requirements and Criteria for Appointment